-The spirit is super smooth, with intense notes of peanut and vanilla.
+Overall, it is super smooth on the palate, with quite strong notes of peanut and vanilla.
 You can also taste some oaky notes from the barrel and even hints of licorice.
-And even though the liqueur contains less alcohol than most Peanut Butter Whiskeys, it tastes a bit more refined.

 Produced by: Hard Truth Distilling

-The taste is rich, with strong notes of roasted peanuts and honey.
-Then, the omnipresent vanilla and oak are perceivable together with a distinctive salty note.
-This change in flavor from sweet to salty enhances the peanut butter character.
+After sipping, I got an interesting mix of sweet and salty flavors alongside intense notes of roasted peanuts and honey.
+Then, the omnipresent creamy, nutty, and oaky flavors pop up, combined with a distinctive salty note.
+This beautiful change in flavor from sweet to salty enhances the peanut butter character.

 7. Barrel & Banter Peanut Butter Whiskey